Your Ad Here

 Fairchild Aerial Survey Photo - 1954

-with authors track overlay in red
+with authors track overlay in gold

 .

 The Long Island Rail Road would place inbound freight cars on the lead track, and the Atlas Terminal crew would distribute those cars accordingly throughout the terminal.
+The absence of an run-around track leads one to postulate that the Atlas locomotive would be "trapped" on several of the sidings, no matter which side the locomotive coupled to the freight cars from (east end or west end).
+Therefore, it is believed poling and / or slinging was used.

 At its peak, Atlas Terminal would switch over 60 carloads per day to the various tenants in the terminal, and would have rail access / interchange via the Montauk Division of the Long Island Rail Road.